madhubs/04-bitmap/lab-teamTruffleShuffle/README.md

 =====================================

 # Project Description
 We have created an app using Node.js and Javascript that can transform a 32-bit bitmap image to blackout, greyscale or invert the color scheme.
+We have also added three additional filters for blue, green and red.

 # Installation